 This antibody is shipped with its antigen FREE of charge!

 3,4.
-Anti-EphB1 (extracellular) Antibody, preincubated with the control peptide antigen.
+Anti-EphB1 (extracellular) Antibody, preincubated with the negative control antigen.

 ___ Cells + Anti-EphB1 (extracellular) Antibody (#AER-021), (1:15) + goat-anti-rabbit-Alexa-488.